MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 For Python development, some typical workflows for moving from code to container are:

-**Dev environment** and building Docker image build in this environment.
+**Dev environment** and building Docker images in this environment.

-1. Start: Dev environment code repo (with Docker).
+1. Code: git clone code to dev environment (with Docker).
 1. Build: Use Docker, VS Code (with extensions), PyCharm (with plugin).
 1. Run: In dev environment in Docker container.
-1. Push: To registry like Azure Container Registry, Docker Hub, or private registries.
+1. Push: To registry like Azure Container Registry, Docker Hub, or private registry.
 1. Deploy: To Azure service from registry.

 **Hybrid** - Start in dev environment but image is built in Azure, without the need to install Docker.

-1. Start: Dev environment code repo (without Docker, build in Azure Cloud).
+1. Code: git clone code to dev environment (without Docker, build in Azure Cloud).
 1. Build: VS Code (with extensions), Azure CLI
 1. Push: Azure Container Registry
 1. Deploy: To Azure service from registry.

 **Azure** - All in the cloud, using Azure Cloud Shell to build code from GitHub repo.

-1. Start: In Azure Cloud Shell
+1. Code: git clone GitHub to Azure Cloud Shell.
-1. Build: Azure CLI, Docker
+1. Build: In Azure Cloud Shell, use Azure CLI or Docker CLI.
-1. Push: To registry like Azure Container Registry, Docker Hub, etc.
+1. Push: To registry like Azure Container Registry, Docker Hub, or private registry.
 1. Deploy: To Azure service from registry.

 The end goal of these workflows is a container running in one of the Azure resources supporting Docker containers as listed in the next section.